aschella/GenAI-Kickstarter/readme.md

 The project consists of two main components as specified in the 'docker-compose.yml'.

 ## Ollama
-r
-Ollama [https://ollama.com/] seves as the API to communicate your self hosted languamge models
+[Ollama](https://ollama.com/) seves as the API to communicate your self hosted languamge models

 ## Open Web UI

-Oben Web UI [https://openwebui.com/] serves as a Frontend directly connected to the ollama service.
+[Oben Web UI](https://openwebui.com/) serves as a Frontend directly connected to the ollama service.

 ## Usage